-As demonstrated by the hydraulic modeling included in Appendix J of the DEIS, there would be no significant change in water surface elevations as a result of the project for the adjacent properties.
+The hydraulic modeling included in Appendix J of the DEIS reflects that there would be no significant change in water surface elevations as a result of the project for the adjacent properties.
 The Proposed Action provides access that does not currently exist for adjacent properties, increasing safety for the neighborhood.